 Sundubu is unpressed tofu with high water content.
 It’s normally labeled as extra soft tofu in English, and also known as silken tofu.
 However, Korean sundubu is not exactly the same as silken tofu which usually comes in a square box and in different consistencies such as soft, firm, and extra firm.
 Sundubu only comes in extra soft consistency.

-Whenever I make a sundubu jjigae, I remember my trip to Gyeongju, a historic city in the southeast coast of Korea, a few years ago.
+Whenever I make a sundubu jjigae, I remember my trip to Gyeongju, a historic city in the southeast coast of Korea, many years ago.
 It was our first meal after a long train ride from Seoul.
-Recommended by the hotel staff, we ate at a restaurant well-known for its freshly made sundubu which is tofu with a high water content.
+Recommended by the hotel staff, we ate at a restaurant well-known for its freshly made sundubu.
 The bustling restaurant, which had been converted from an old traditional house, had a homey feel.
 They make their tofu the old-fashioned way, using maetdol (grinding stone) and seawater.
 Needless to say, it was unbelievably fresh and delicious – the best sundubu I’ve ever had!

 How to make sundubu jjigae

 I like to use anchovy broth, which is typical, but beef or vegetable broth will also work well.
 If you have a commercially prepared anchovy packet, making anchovy broth is as easy as making a tea.

 While you can always use chili oil, I simply sauté some gochugaru in sesame oil to create the chili oil effect.
 You can then stir in whatever ingredients you are using with the chili infused oil.
 Using the same basic technique, you can make different variations of sundubu jjigae.

 The rest is easy!
 Simply stir-fry the aromatic vegetables along with the meat, if using, add the liquid of your choice (water or broth), boil, and add the tofu.